allisonzentmayer/checkin/README.md

 `cd app/client`
 `npm run start `

-Use the following details to create a local database with a table called "visitors" and the columns id, first_name, last_name, notes, created_at, signed_out
+Use the following details to create a local postgres database with a table called "visitors" and the columns id, first_name, last_name, notes, created_at, signed_out
 `const pool = new Pool({
   user: 'localhost',
   host: 'localhost',